The General Data Protection Regulation (GDPR)

 Privacy and data protection are fundamental human rights in the European Union (EU), protected by law.

-On May 25, 2018, the General Data Protection Regulation will take effect in the EU, replacing all the existing data protection laws with one coherent data protection framework.
+On May 25, 2018, the General Data Protection Regulation will take effect in the EU, replacing all the existing data protection laws, such as the Data Protection Act 1998(DPA) in UK with one coherent data protection framework.

 Significant and wide-reaching in scope, the new law brings a 21st century approach to data protection.
 It expands the rights of EU residents to control how their personal information is collected and processed, and places a range of new obligations on organizations to be more accountable for data privacy and protection.

 The GDPR - what it means for companies in Asia Pacific

 The GDPR applies to any company processing and storing the personal data of EU residents, irrespective of company location or where the data is processed.
 Asia-Pacific companies with any connection to Europe – whether through subsidiaries, customers or suppliers - stand to be affected.
 Companies should therefore take steps to determine whether the GDPR is applicable, and to consider revising their information handling processes to ensure compliance.